Dwayne Johnson reveals Fast and Furious cast members thanked him after controversial statements about Vin Diesel

 Dwayne Johnson revealed that cast members of Fast and furious They came over and quietly thanked him after his controversial statement about his co-star, Vin Diesel.

-In an interview with Vanity fair, Johnson talked about his post made while filming for The Fate of the Furious, which targeted an anonymous male co-star later revealed, Diesel.
+In an interview with Vanity fair, Johnson talked about his post made during the filming of The Fate of the Furious, which targeted an anonymous male co-star later revealed, Diesel.

 “Some behave like firm men and true professionals, while others do not.
 Those who don’t are too cowardly to do anything about it anyway, ”Johnson wrote at the time.